airflow-helm/charts/charts/airflow/README.md

 You can customize the fernet encryption key by pre-creating a Secret, and specifying it with the `airflow.extraEnv` value.

-Example values to use the `value` key from the existing Secret `airflow-fernet-key`:
+For example, if the Secret `airflow-fernet-key` already exist, and contains a key called `value`:
 ```yaml
 airflow:
   extraEnv: